Combine multiple .srt/.vtt files chronologically. 100% browser-based.

 What Happens During a Subtitle Merge?

-Understanding how subtitle merger subtitles helps you trust the accuracy of the final output.
+Understanding how the subtitle merger works helps you trust the accuracy of the final output.

 How Timestamp Ranges Are Preserved